 Some of the degree show posters include class photographs, so they’re a really great record for former students to look back and see their contemporaries.
 We hold these from a few different years, so there may be some faces you recognise if you studied at GSA!

-Posters for a retiral dinner and a fashion show, featuring artwork by Robert Stewart GSAA/EPH/10/57 & 101
+Poster for a retiral dinner featuring artwork by Robert Stewart.
+Catalogue item: GSAA/EPH/10/57

 The artwork on these posters by Robert Stewart is absolutely stunning and I love the detail in them.
 Robert studied at GSA in the 1940s and went on to teach here for over 30 years, including heading up the printed textiles department.
 We hold a large number of items designed and created by him in our collections, including storage jars and embroidery, as well as a wide range of posters.

-Posters advertising exhibitions showing the work of GSA alumni David Donaldson and Sam Black GSAA/EPH/10/421 & 422
+Poster advertising exhibition showing the work of GSA alumni David Donaldson.
+Catalogue item: GSAA/EPH/10/421

 A large number of the posters advertise exhibitions, and many of these include artwork either created by or featuring the artist being exhibited.
 As you can also see from these posters, the exhibitions advertised in the posters don’t just cover Glasgow and Scotland, they represent exhibitions worldwide – these posters are for exhibitions of the work of GSA alumni in London and in Canada.